ewhicher/matter/content/collections/pov/10-attributes-of-a-corporate-pioneer.md

     content:
       -
         type: text
+        marks:
+          -
+            type: bold
         text: '5.
 Cost to serve'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Corporate pioneers are brutal optimists.
-They understand the realities of bringing a new idea to market and focus investment on those few opportunities with the potential to deliver meaningful impact.'
+        text: 'Corporate pioneers understand the commercial and organisational realities of bringing a new idea to market.
+They focus investment on those few opportunities with the potential to deliver meaningful and long-term impact.'
   -
     type: paragraph
   -